-When knee osteoarthritis occurs, the hyaluronic acid in the synovial joint fluid becomes depleted, reducing the fluid’s lubrication and shock-absorbing properties.6
+When knee osteoarthritis occurs, the hyaluronic acid in the synovial joint fluid becomes depleted, reducing the fluid’s lubrication and shock-absorbing properties.10

-This hyaluronic acid depletion is associated with increased inflammation that can degrade knee cartilage and cause pain when you move the joint.6
+This hyaluronic acid depletion is associated with increased inflammation that can degrade knee cartilage and cause pain when you move the joint.5,11,24

-Injected directly into the knee, hyaluronic acid treatments restore the shock-absorbing properties of the synovial fluid, relieving osteoarthritis pain longer than painkillers, and with fewer side effects.9,10 Injections are usually administered in a doctor’s office, and the entire procedure takes only a few minutes.
+Injected directly into the knee, hyaluronic acid treatments restore the shock-absorbing properties of the synovial fluid, relieving osteoarthritis pain longer than steroids, and with fewer side effects than NSAIDs (e.g. ibuprofen).10,11,15,19 Injections are usually administered in a doctor’s office, and the entire procedure takes only a few minutes.
 Most patients say they feel little or no discomfort.
 Treatments can range from a single injection to one injection a week for three to five weeks.

 Choosing HA† gives you more freedom from pain today, better options tomorrow

-It typically takes between 2 to 5 weeks before a patient experiences the full benefits of hyaluronic acid.20 But hyaluronic acid treatments have been proven to provide much longer-lasting pain relief — up to 6 months9,10 — than oral pain medications or steroid injections.
-Plus, hyaluronic acid treatments can be safely repeated without the risks of side effects from painkillers or repeated steroid injections.
+The benefits of HA can be felt in as early as 2 weeks through improvements in physical activity and quality of life.20 Hyaluronic acid treatments have been proven to provide much longer-lasting pain relief — up to 6 months— than steroid injections.
+Plus, hyaluronic acid treatments can be safely repeated without the risks of side effects from repeated NSAID use and steroid injections.11,19

-Hyaluronic acid also may do more than relieve osteoarthritis pain longer: a 2015 clinical study has shown that hyaluronic acid treatments can substantially delay the need for knee replacement surgery.24
+Hyaluronic acid also may do more than relieve osteoarthritis pain longer.
+A clinical study has shown that hyaluronic acid treatments may delay the need for knee replacement surgery.12